olemyk/spectrum_virtualize_exporter/README.md

 ------

 ## Current Limitation
-- Node Exporter currently dont't work with SVC Controllers, as lsenclosurestats is not giving out information and lsnodecanister is different for some reason..
+- Node Exporter currently work with SVC Controllers, however lsenclosurestats and lsenclosurepsu is not giving out information
 - No performance on volume and singel hosts.
 (Missing function on SpecV)
 - Secure traffic between
 - SpecV 8.4.2 code or later.
 (New restapi interface from 8.4.2)